chinapedia/wikipedia.abstract.en/Page/Skateboarding.md

 1970s

-Freeride_Skateboarding_&_Downhill_Slides.webm 1_bowl_skate_boarding.JPG In the early 1970s, Frank Nasworthy started to develop a skateboard wheel made of polyurethane, calling his company Cadillac Wheels.[30]
+In the early 1970s, Frank Nasworthy started to develop a skateboard wheel made of polyurethane, calling his company Cadillac Wheels.[30]
 Prior to this new material, skateboards wheels were metal or "clay" wheels.
 The improvement in traction and performance was so immense that from the wheel's release in 1972 the popularity of skateboarding started to rise rapidly again, causing companies to invest more in product development.
 Nasworthy commissioned artist Jim Evans to do a series of paintings promoting Cadillac Wheels, they were featured as ads and posters in the resurrected Skateboarder magazine, and proved immensely popular in promoting the new style of skateboarding.

 In the early 1970s skateparks hadn't been invented yet, so skateboarders would flock and skateboard in such urban places as The Escondido reservoir in San Diego, California.
 Skateboarding magazine would publish the location and Skateboarders made up nicknames for each location such as the Tea Bowl, the Fruit Bowl, Bellagio, the Rabbit Hole, Bird Bath, the Egg Bowl, Upland Pool and the Sewer Slide.
 Some of the development concepts in the terrain of skateparks were actually taken from the Escondido reservoir.[31][32][33]
 Many companies started to manufacture trucks (axles) specially designed for skateboarding, reached in 1976 by Tracker Trucks.
 As the equipment became more maneuverable, the decks started to get wider, reaching widths of and over, thus giving the skateboarder even more control.
 A banana board is a skinny, flexible skateboard made of polypropylene with ribs on the underside for structural support.
 These were very popular during the mid-1970s and were available in a myriad of colors, bright yellow probably being the most memorable, hence the name.